okuvshynov/vimqq/README.md

 In order to make local model experience better, following features were implemented:
 1. automatic cache warmup on context selection;
 2. dynamic cache warmup during message input (while user types);
-3. token streaming into vim buffer, so we can see output right away;
+3. token streaming into Vim buffer, so we can see output right away;
 4. chat forking, so we can reuse large initial context (e.g. entire file/project) and start new conversation from that point.

 ### Example